-- There are several drug interactions between antimalarial agents and ART drugs. - Efavirenz has a significant drug interaction with artemether-lumefantrine (Coartem) such that artemether (and its active metabolite) and lumefantrine concentrations are lowered, which can lead to failure of antimalarial therapy.
-Consider extending the course of artemether- lumefantrine to 6 days if administered concurrently with EFV. - No artemether-lumefantrine dose adjustment is recommended for patients taking PIs or InSTIs. - Protease inhibitors and NNRTIs exhibit several interactions with atovaquone-proguanil (Malanil) such that atovaquone concentrations are reduced - atovaquone-proguanil (Malanil) is best avoided in patients receiving these drugs. - No significant drug interactions are predicted between InSTIs (DTG) and antimalarial drugs. - Quinine is best avoided in patients on PIs or NNRTIS.
+- There are several drug interactions between antimalarial agents and ART drugs. - EFV has a significant drug interaction with artemether-lumefantrine (Coartem) such that artemether (and its active metabolite) and lumefantrine concentrations are lowered, which can lead to failure of antimalarial therapy.
+Consider extending the course of artemether-lumefantrine to 6 days if administered concurrently with EFV. - No artemether-lumefantrine dose adjustment is recommended for patients taking PIs or InSTIs. - PIs and NNRTIs exhibit several interactions with atovaquone-proguanil (Malanil) such that atovaquone concentrations are reduced atovaquone-proguanil (Malanil) is best avoided in patients receiving these drugs. - No significant drug interactions are predicted between InSTIs (DTG) and antimalarial drugs. - Quinine is best avoided in patients on PIs or NNRTIS.

-There are several drug interactions between antimalarials and ART drugs (see Table 26).
-Whilst artemetherlumefantrine (Coartem) can be administered safely with NVP, EFV significantly lowers the concentrations of artemether (and its active metabolite) and lumefantrine, which is likely to increase the risk of failure of antimalarial therapy.
+There are several drug interactions between antimalarials and ART drugs (outlined in Table 26).
+While artemether-lumefantrine (Coartem) can be administered safely with NVP, EFV significantly lowers the concentrations of artemether (and its active metabolite) and lumefantrine, which is likely to increase the risk of failure of antimalarial therapy.
 There is no clear guideline on how to overcome this interaction, but some experts recommend repeating the 3-day course of artemether-lumefantrine (i.e. treat for 6 days).
 Boosted PIs dramatically increase the plasma concentrations of lumefantrine, but a dose reduction is not recommended, as the toxicity threshold of lumefantrine seems to be high.
 Close monitoring for toxicity is recommended when coadministering artemether-lumefantrine with ART.

 Quinine concentrations are significantly decreased by LPV/r, probably owing to induction of metabolism by RTV.
-It is likely that quinine concentrations will also be reduced by EFV and NVP; therefore, quinine should be avoided in patients receiving PIs or NNRTIS.
-Patients with severe malaria should
+It is likely that quinine concentrations will also be reduced by EFV and NVP; therefore, quinine should be avoided in patients receiving PIs or NNRTIs.
+Patients with severe malaria should receive artesunate, if available, and those with milder malaria should be treated with artemether-lumefantrine.